juiceboxh3ro/juiceboxh3ro/README.md

   <li>⏸ Genkan - language & culture exchange application written in Vue.js (frontend), Node.js (backend), and Flutter.</li>
 </ul>
 <br>
 📖 Education: I graduated from Temple University, Japan Campus in 2019 with a B.A. in Japanese Language.
-Shortly after graduation I picked up web development and was immediately addicted.
+Shortly after graduation I picked up web development and was immediately addicted, mostly to suppress the pain of Japan's borders being closed since COVID-19 started.
 <br>
 <br>
 🤓 Tech I'm comfortable with: